-A properly designed pallet rack system should allow for flue spacing between pallet loads and upright frames.
+A properly designed pallet rack system should allow for flue space between pallet loads and upright frames.
 This design element safeguards your inventory and serves as a safety measure against fire damage.

 What is flue space?